xaur/decred-proposals/decred-dex-rfp-analysis.md

 > The intent is for an external team to take up the mantle and build it, so it won't have any bearing on the current c0 roadmap.
 The important thing to keep in mind is that the goal of Decred is to have a bunch of independent teams on working on different things. (@davecgh on [2018-06-06](https://matrix.to/#/!zxBsqZRxjbQoLqJRwe:decred.org/$152824144816749bQKqt:decred.org))

 Question is to what extent current developers may be pulled away indirectly, by discussions and reviews.

+### Con: It won't directly benefit Decred/stakeholders/Treasury

+Noting this argument for completeness as it is often made and it actually spurred this analysis.

+Whether the DEX will benefit Decred depends on its adoption, which is an unknown.
+The risk is certainly present.

+Counter (taking the phrase out of context, but it applies to "this DEX is risky" argument):

+> if i let ppl fud me into not taking risks, we wouldn't have this wonderful decred (@jy-p on [2019-02-08](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$15496067642935kMrXk:decred.org))

 ## Challenges